-A significant negative consideration with telehealth services is that both the provider and patient must have adequate internet connectivity; many of our patients live in rural areas and cannot connect online from their homes.
+A significant negative consideration with telehealth services is that both the provider and patient must have adequate internet connectivity, as many NeuStart patients live in rural areas and cannot connect online from their homes.
 Patients report they travel closer to town, seeking a stable internet connection, and once connected, will complete their session while in their car.
-Those providers with poor connectivity at home either decided to return to the clinic to complete their telehealth sessions or seek a better internet solution at their residence.
+Those providers with poor connectivity at home either returned to the clinic to complete their telehealth sessions or sought a better internet solution at their residence.